earthcube/jsonld_forms/docker/README.md

 #### Migration policy (future):
-when a record is published, move to ecrrpublished bucket
+when a record is published, move to published bucket

 #### production
 * rsync a backup